 Prerequisites: Setup Vue CLI

-Vue CLI is an amazing utility that will do our compiling for us.
-Go ahead and follow their install guide and once you're done you should be able to run vue ui
+is an amazing utility that will do our compiling for us.
+Go ahead and follow their and once you're done you should be able to run vue ui from your command line and see the UI.

 Create a new Vue project